Narender Singh Ahlawat

 Captain Narender Singh Ahlawat, SC, SM was an officer of the Indian Army.
 He was awarded the Sena Medal for his gallantry in the Battle of Shakargarh in the Indo-Pakistani War of 1971, posthumously awarded the Shaurya Chakra for his actions in counterinsurgency operations in Nagaland in 1974.

 Early life

 Narender Singh was born in Dighal village of Jhajjar district in Haryana to Major Ran Singh and Nehali Devi.
-His grandfather, Chaudhary Sohan Singh Ahlawat, a prominent name in the village and who fought with the British Indian Army in World War I. He had five brothers and two sisters.
+His grandfather, Chaudhary Sohan Singh Ahlawat, was well known in the village and fought with the British Indian Army in World War I. He had five brothers and two sisters.
 Two of his brothers, Lt.
 Colonel Ramphal and Colonel Mohinder Singh Ahlawat, served in the Indian army, and one, Nafe Singh Ahlawat, retired as a District and Sessions Judge, after serving in the Haryana judiciary.
-Another of his brothers Ved Singh Ahlawat served as the Deputy inspector general of police (DIG) in the Border Security Force, and his youngest brother, Sh Virender Singh, was an officer in the Delhi Police.
+Another of his brothers, Ved Singh Ahlawat, served as the Deputy inspector general of police (DIG) in the Border Security Force, and his youngest brother, Sh Virender Singh, was an officer in the Delhi Police.